Frequently Asked Questions

 What if I want to progress to Level 4?

-Providing CPCAB-awarded qualifications means that our trainings are recognised by all CPCAB training centres which can be found nationwide at over 4,000 locations in the UK, from Cornwall to Scotland.
+Providing CPCAB-awarded qualifications means that our trainings are recognised by all CPCAB training centres which can be found nationwide at hundreds of locations in the UK, from Cornwall to Scotland.
 As highly-regarded qualifications, CPCAB trainings at Level 2 and Level 3 CPCAB would also be normally accepted as part of your prior learning if you wanted to transfer to a non-CPCAB training route, although you should always check with the training provider what their particular requirements might be, as some centres may have specialised requirements.